ibm-cloud-docs/vmwaresolutions/vmonic/at-events.md

 | `vmware-solutions.service.delete` | A service is deleted. |
 {: caption="Table 2.
 Description of actions that generate management events" caption-side="top"}

-## Tracking events for the KMIP for VMware service
+## Events for KMIP for VMware
 {: #at-events-kmip}

 When you manage keys for the KMIP for VMware service, an event is generated.
-The event is sent to a global domain or to an instance of the service in the location where the service is provisioned.
-For more information, see [Monitoring global and location-based events](/docs/Activity-Tracker-with-LogDNA?topic=logdnaat-monitor_events#mon_def_event_type).

-The following table provides the actions that generate and send events for the KMIP for VMware service.
+The following table provides the actions that generate and send events for KMIP for VMware.
+These actions are performed by an initiator from VMware vCenter Server and do not include the initiator's IP address.
+The requests for these actions run from within the IBM Cloud private network.

+The initiator ID is derived from the TLS (Transport Layer Security) certificate of the vCenter Server that is used to authenticate the connection to the KMIP server.
+The initiator ID is in the format `CertificateID-<value>`, where the value matches the fingerprint of the corresponding TLS certificate.
+Using the fingerprint, you can identify the vCenter Server that triggered the action.

 | Action                                      | Description                               |
 |:--------------------------------------------|:------------------------------------------|